Cortrah/Discourse-Notes/part_six_aceptance_tests.md

 # Part Six Aceptance Tests

 Did you know that Discourse has two large test suites for its code base?
 On the server side, our Ruby code has a test suite that uses rspec.
-For the browser application, we have a qunit5 suite that has ember-testing included.
+For the browser application, we have a qunit suite that has ember-testing included.

 Assuming you have a development environment set up, if you visit the http://localhost:3000/qunit URL you will start running the Javascript test suite in your browser.
 One fun aspect is that you can see it testing the application in a miniature window in the bottom right corner: